SarahGearardo/FastFoodFinal/README.md

 We used supervised learning for this project, specifically using a linear regression model to identify relationships between the data.

-The hypothesis we tested is whether density of fast food restaurants (x) has an effect on the median income level (y) of the zip code we are considering.
+The hypothesis we tested is whether density of FFRs (x) has an effect on the median income level (y) of the zip code we are considering.

 We also parsed out the five most common types of restaurants and ran a multiple linear regression analysis on those to see if there were any differences between income levels for certain types of food.